Tableau provides a Lightning Web Component (LWC) for embedding a Tableau visualization within a Salesforce Lightning page.

 tsm pending-changes apply

 Note: Clickjack protection is enabled by default on Tableau Server.
-When you enable in-frame authentication, clickjack protection is disabled.
+When you enable in-frame authentication, clickjack protection is temporarily disabled for the in-frame authentication session.
 You should evaluate the risk of disabling clickjack protection.
 See Clickjack Protection.

 Tableau Server Versioning